openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 #### tokenToMint

-Which token needs to be minted if the proposal passes
+Which token needs to be minted if the proposal passes.

 #### amount